 In July 1776, the Continental Congress fled Philadelphia to escape the British army.
 They took the Declaration of Independence and other papers to Baltimore.
 In January 1777, heartened by the Continental Army’s victories at Princeton and Trenton, the Congress ordered a second printing of the Declaration of Independence with the names of all the signers.

-When the war ended, she and William had a falling out, and she stopped printing the paper.
+When the war ended, Mary Katherine Goddard and her brother had a falling out, and she stopped printing the paper.
 She continued as postmaster of Baltimore until 1789, when she was forced out of the job, over the protests of the Baltimore business community.

 She stayed in business selling books, stationery and dry goods until the early 19th century.